Tommaso Reggio: Beatification

 The beatification cause opened on 26 May 1983 after the Congregation for the Causes of Saints issued the official "nihil obstat" to the cause and titled Reggio as a Servant of God; Cardinal Giuseppe Siri oversaw the diocesan process of investigation from 1983 until 1984 when all documents were sealed and boxes and sent to the C.C.S. in Rome who validated the process on 23 November 1992.
 The cause's officials compiled the Positio dossier though submitted it to the C.C.S. in two parts in 1991 and later in 1994 for investigation.
 Six historians approved the cause on 24 November 1992 as did the nine theologians later on 23 September 1997 in a unanimous decision.
-Cardinal Giovanni Canestri convened a meeting of the C.C.S. on 2 December 1997 who approved the cause as well.
+Cardinal Giovanni Canestri convened a meeting of the C.C.S. on 2 December 1997 which approved the cause as well.
 Reggio was named as Venerable on 18 December 1997 after Pope John Paul II confirmed his life of heroic virtue.

-Reggio's beatification depended on the approval of a miraculous healing that neither medicine or science could explain.
+Reggio's beatification depended on the approval of a miraculous healing that neither medicine nor science could explain.
 One such case was investigated in Valparaíso in Chile in 1995 (Jorge Medina oversaw the diocesan process) before all the evidence was sent to the C.C.S. who validated the diocesan investigation on 18 October 1996.
 The medical panel of experts approved this case on 29 January 1998 as did the theologians on 5 May 1998 and the C.C.S. on 6 October 1998.
-John Paul II approved this miracle on 21 December 1998 and beatified Reggio on 3 September 2000 in Saint Peter's Square before a crowd of 80 000 people.
+John Paul II approved this miracle on 21 December 1998 and beatified Reggio on 3 September 2000 in Saint Peter's Square before a crowd of 80,000 people.